praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ### Extensions, tags, and systems

-Are the extensions, tags and systems you are going to deploy through [!DNL Launch] very similar, somewhat similar, or unique?
+Are the extensions, tags and systems you are going to deploy through [!DNL Platform Launch] very similar, somewhat similar, or unique?

-If the extensions, tags, and systems you are going to deploy through [!DNL Launch] are very similar across your sites or applications, you might want to include them in the same property.
+If the extensions, tags, and systems you are going to deploy through [!DNL Platform Launch] are very similar across your sites or applications, you might want to include them in the same property.

 If you are deploying [!DNL Adobe Analytics] on only one site or application, and your other extensions and tags are also unique, you might want to create separate properties so that you have more control.